jcazevedo/advent-of-code-2018/README.md

 Some "rules" I set up for myself before starting solving the problems:

-- The language for each day is assigned before looking at the problem statement.
 - The languages to be used in each day are the following, in order: Idris, Prolog, Lua, Rust, C++, Ruby, Octave, Python, Erlang, R, OCaml, Dart, PHP, Elixir, Pony, Scala, Swift, Haskell, Go, Nim, Kotlin, TypeScript, Perl, Java